ClarenceXu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-* More Data Set: it is added later on by myself again to increase more scenarios of vehicle making turns on curvy roads.
+* More Data Set: it is added later on by myself at later stage to add more scenarios of the vehicle making turns on curvy roads.
-Here is an example image of driving on the sharp curve.
+Here is an example image of driving on one of the sharp curves.

 ![alt text][image3]